 It could leave you in a less competitive position.
-Experience tells us those B2B brands that stay the course with marketing during an economic downturn do better than those that don’t.
+Experience tells us those B2C and B2B companies that stay the course with marketing during an economic downturn do better than those that don’t.

-To maximize your virtual presence, now more than ever, B2B brands need to rely on strategic communications and the consistency of distributing digital content.
+To maximize your virtual presence, now more than ever, B2C and B2B companies need to rely on strategic communications and the consistency of distributing digital content.

 What follows are 3 of the many reasons to stay the course with your content marketing, along with 6 very practical questions to consider before you make any additional changes.

-3 reasons to continue with content marketing during COVID-19.
+3 reasons to stay the course with content marketing.

 Reason 1 – Content Marketing Takes a Long-Term Strategy

 Content marketing is intended to be used as a long-term strategy.
 It isn’t expected to demonstrate ROI right away.
-The different types of content produced support customers across their buying journey as they plan for what’s next—and that still holds true today, when many people are researching and planning for the brighter days ahead.
-In fact, internet searches have increased by over 50% during this time of quarantine.
+The different types of content produced support customers across their buying journey as they plan for what’s next—and that still holds true today, when many people are researching and planning for the days ahead.
+In fact, internet searches have increased by over 50%.

 Reason 2 – Maintain Top-of-Mind Presence